itskarl/paper-company-website/README.md

 ### DESCRIPTION
 Assignment: to design and mock up a faux company website, utilizing all skills learned in JS, CSS, and HTML.
+This is my first site ever utilizing these languages.
+There's no functionality yet to the site.
+This is just a front-page design.

 ### DESIGN
 This site was designed with simplicity in mind.
-The site is designed to appear similar to other start-up sites: sleek and simple.
+I wanted it to look like other start-up sites: sleek and simple.
 My company, OMG Paper is a B to B company providing services to other companies' paper needs.

 ### LANGUAGES USED
 HTML, CSS, JAVASCRIPT